dymmond/esmerald/docs/en/docs/guides/beginner/05-routing.md

-# Advanced Routing, Handlers, Controllers, and Include in Esmerald
+# Advanced Routing, Handlers, Controllers, and Include in Ravyn

-Esmerald offers a highly flexible routing system, allowing you to structure your application in a modular way.
+Ravyn offers a highly flexible routing system, allowing you to structure your application in a modular way.
-This guide covers essential concepts such as **routers**, **routes**, **handlers**, **API views**, and especially **Include**, which is one of the most powerful features in Esmerald for modular routing and reusability.
+This guide covers essential concepts such as **routers**, **routes**, **handlers**, **API views**, and especially **Include**, which is one of the most powerful features in Ravyn for modular routing and reusability.

 By combining these components, you can create scalable, organized applications that are easy to maintain.

 ---

-## 🚪 **Routers in Esmerald**
+## 🚪 **Routers in Ravyn**

 A **router** is a mechanism for grouping routes that share common functionality, such as applying middleware or settings across related routes.
 Routers help modularize your application by encapsulating related routes into